 The reason for this post is two-fold.
 Firstly we want to highlight that our blog is jam-packed with posts about our experiences in the hope that it helps someone.
 Secondly because we wanted to highlight two resources we have found really useful.

-The LGBT Tribe Mummies: The website for this amazing resource will be launching soon.
-In the meantime find them on Instagram.
+The LGBT Tribe Mummies: The website for this amazing resource can be found at www.thelgbtmummiestribe.com and on Instagram at the_lgbt_mummies_tribe.
 You can read about their mission in this Diva article here.
 Put simply their purpose is to educate, share and celebrate.
 Their feed is jam-packed with LGBT families sharing their experiences.
 From pregnancy announcements to birth stories the resource allows you to see and learn from others.

 The other website we often refer to is: LesBeMums.
 This two Mum family often keep us up to date on Queer content, what’s going on in the LGBT community and How To Guides for creating inclusive content.